warpstreamlabs/bento/website/blog/2019-08-20-write-a-benthos-plugin.md

 Note that it makes use of your `metadata_key` field in order to filter the documents without changing their content.

-Try experimenting with other Benthos processors, you can find the documentation at [benthos.dev/docs/components/processors/about][processors].
+Try experimenting with other Bento processors, you can find the documentation at [benthos.dev/docs/components/processors/about][processors].

 ## Next Steps

-After playing around with Benthos processors you should check out the various [inputs][inputs], [outputs][outputs], [metrics aggregators][metrics] and [tracers][tracers] that it's able to hook up with.
+After playing around with Bento processors you should check out the various [inputs][inputs], [outputs][outputs], [metrics aggregators][metrics] and [tracers][tracers] that it's able to hook up with.

 For example, here's a modified version of the previous config where we write from Kafka to an S3 bucket, sending our metrics to Prometheus: